Drifting by car, an adrenaline-pumping maneuver for true professionals

 The king of Monza's typical dishes: risotto with luganega

-Let's start with the real ruler of the scene, the typical Monza dish par excellence: risotto with luganega (also called risotto alla monzese).
+Let's start with the real star of the show, the typical dish of Monza par excellence: risotto with luganega (also called risotto alla monzese).
 He is truly the king of the city, served in practically every venue.
 There are several recipes for this particular risotto, each with its own small variant.
 The two main ingredients, however, do not change and are luganega (or luganica) sausage and saffron .
 The result is a dish with a clear but delicate flavor, which is always very popular with tourists.
 On the other hand, luganega is the quintessential symbol of Monza's cuisine , and it is truly a very tasty typical product.
 What differentiates it from a normal sausage is certainly the shape, thinner and elongated .
 What makes it so famous, however, is its composition.
 In addition to pork , in fact, luganega contains a high quantity of parmesan cheese and is flavored with meat broth and marsala .
-In addition, in some variations, additional ingredients are also used, such as chilli, wild fennel or anise.
+Additionally, in some variations, additional ingredients are also used, such as chili pepper, wild fennel or anise.

 Read also: What to see in Monza